Xou da Xuxa 3: Commercial performance

+"Ilariê" topped the Brazilian radio in 1988 for twenty weeks and became the longest-running number-one single, with "Faz Parte do Meu Show", by Cazuza.
 "Ilariê" has been recorded in 80 dialects over the years, the English and Spanish language version being Xuxa itself, as well as a Chinese version interpreted by the Taiwanese trio i.n.g in 2006 as "健 健美".